zvoanhkietz/socket_api/README.md

 # Notification API
-Api notification using websocket.io to notify.
+Using websocket.io to notify a message.
-You can send message by http request or websocket
+You can also send a message by using http request or websocket

-## Installing Notification API via npm
+## Installing via npm

 You can install Notification API into your project using [npm](https://www.npmjs.com/).
 For existing applications you can run the following: